-All of this would be explained in-story as well as the reader follows along with the main characters going about their lives and navigating the conflict, so this isn’t strictly necessary to know before getting into the story.
-However, I’ve found that explaining it in an informational way like this helps people understand what on earth I’m talking about online, so I hope this can also be useful as a reference guide of sorts!
+I would explain all of this in-story as the reader follows along with the main characters going about their lives and navigating the conflict, so this isn’t strictly necessary to know before getting into the story.
+However, I’ve found that explaining it informationally like this helps people understand what on earth I’m talking about online, so I hope this can also be useful as a reference guide of sorts!

 Maaren is home to two groups of people – a large human city on the coast that’s built up around the river and sustains itself on farming the banks, and the Avian population that lives in the cliffs.
 Avians are a race of bird-folk with four wings that live and work in the cliffs of the canyon (including the characters of Acheran and Chara – check out their bios or the fanart page to see what avians look like).
-They built their city by carving homes out of the rock, and constructing on top of the existing mountians with what they dug out, so that the buildings tower into the sky above the river.
+They built their city by carving homes out of the rock, and constructing on top of the existing mountains with what they dug out, so that the building’s tower into the sky above the river.
 The cliffs are full of valuable mineral, gemstone, and precious metal deposits, which are used for creating magical as well as utilitarian things.

 The government consists of a council of 5 Atilan, including one High Lord/Lady who is the tiebreaker on decisions and final say-so on important issues.
 These are chosen whenever the previous ruler dies through a tournament called the Trials.
-Young ambitious Atilan will compete in several challenges in which they fight, argue, and perform magic to show that they’re the most powerful and most in-tune with the gods, with weaker competitoris being eliminated and sent back home.
-The person that wins becomes the new ruler, and the four closest runner-ups become their new council.
+Young, ambitious Atilan will compete in several challenges in which they fight, argue, and perform magic to show that they’re the most powerful and most in-tune with the gods, with weaker competitors being eliminated and sent back home.
+The person who wins becomes the new ruler, and the four closest runner-ups become their new council.
 During the Trials, the entire city watches and celebrates and enjoys time off of work.

 Almost everyone else in the city!
 This is a blanket term for any human who is not an Atilan, who cannot do magic, and labors for their living, and can range from street beggars to rich merchants that aren’t a part of the ruling class.
-They have little say in how the government operates, though they can air their grievances to a system of beurecratic channels created by lower-ranking Atilan that handle the problems and take the biggest issues to the council.
+They have little say in how the government operates, though they can air their grievances to a system of bureaucratic channels created by lower-ranking Atilan that handle the problems and take the biggest issues to the council.
 Many concern themselves with providing for their families, enjoying the company of friends, and entertaining themselves at any of the plazas that serve as the social centers of the city.
 They also frequent the arena where the Trials occur, as well as plays, other smaller tournaments, and public punishments.
-Most Debilan follow Daziam in imitating the example of the Atilan, who’s magic abilities are revered and respected.
-Though most don’t even try attempting magic themselves, they still leave offerings and pray to their favored patrons in order to ensure blessings and saftey for their homes.
+Most Debilan follow Daziam in imitating the example of the Atilan, whose magic abilities are revered and respected.
+Though most don’t even try attempting magic themselves, they still leave offerings and pray to their favored patrons in order to ensure blessings and safety for their homes.

 This got pretty long when I was first drafting it, so I’ve decided to split it up into two weeks so it’s a little easier to read.
 Next week, I’ll be discussing more about the Avians and the Anarchists, two other groups that play important roles in the main conflict of the story.
 Feel free to leave questions in the comments if you’re curious about any of the information here, or let me know what you find most interesting!
-Thanks for reading!